Reed Diffusers 101: Everything You Need to Know

 Place the bundle of reeds into the oil.
 I usually dip the reeds in to coat one end in the oil and flip them straight away.
 That way you get a lovely waft of scent right from the start.
 After that, you only need to flip them every so often to boost the scent if you wish.

-Place the bottle somewhere safe — ideally on a shelf or table where it won’t be knocked over, and with enough air movement for the fragrance to gently circulate.
+Place the bottle somewhere safe — ideally on a shelf or table where it won’t be knocked over.

 That’s it!
 Your diffuser doesn’t need any heat or flame — it just quietly gets on with its work.